Can I Afford to Go Abroad?

 UC Study Abroad advisors host regular drop-in hours to advise students who are thinking about going abroad.
 Wherever you are in the process, they would love to help you.

-You can also read more about the co-op and internship programs and faculty-led tours that are managed by UC's Division of Experience-Based Learning and Career Education.
+You can also read more about the co-op and internship programs and faculty-led tours that are managed by UC's College of Cooperative Education and Professional Studies.

 Before you start planning your experience abroad, it's important to understand the estimated program costs and how they compare to your current expenses.
 Keep track of how much you spend on tuition, housing, meals, parking, gas, bills, going out, and shopping.